 Of the 5 buses that leave Prague for Berlin every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 These direct buses cover the 280 km distance in an average of 4 h 30 m but if you time it right, some buses will get you there in just 4 h 30 m .

 The slowest buses will take 4 h 30 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

-Find the best coaches from Prague to Berlin with Omio's travel partners Deutsche Bahn from £14.
-We can find you the best deals, timetables and tickets when comparing and booking the best route.
+Find the best coaches from Prague to Berlin with Omio's travel partners Student Agency, Deutsche Bahn and FlixBus from £17.
+We can find you the best deals, timetables and tickets when comparing and booking the best trip.

 Buses from Prague to Berlin leave every few hours, with a journey duration of between 4 and a half hours and 5 hours.
 Services start in the early morning, arriving in Berlin in time for the start of the business day, and continue through the day until the final departure in the early evening which arrives just before midnight.
 Direct routes are provided by Infobus, Eurolines, RegioJet, Meinfernbus and others.

 Buses from Prague to Berlin depart from Prague Central Bus Terminal (UAN Florenc) which is close to the Florenc Metro station on lines B and C. The station is close to the city centre, two metro stops from Wenceslas Square.
 Alternatively, trams 3, 8 and 52 also stop close to the terminal.